If you’re looking for a lunch idea that’s easy to pack and eat, these ham, cheese, and tomato skewers are it!

 Ham & Cheese Lunchbox Kabobs

 I’m convinced finger foods are the way to go for fresh and simple lunch ideas.
-These ham and cheese kabobs are made with lunch ingredients you have on hand already; all you just have to do is thread them onto a skewer and fill the rest of the lunchbox with more snacks.
+These ham and cheese kabobs are made with lunch ingredients you have on hand already; all you just have to do is thread them onto a skewer and fill the rest of the bento with more snacks.

 You can assemble these with appetizer picks or even plastic coffee stirrers, I’ve tried both, and they work.

 Have growing teens and aren’t sure this is enough?
 Add a couple of hard-boiled eggs, or pack it with a homemade parfait.
-This lunchbox is easily bulked up.
+This bento lunchbox is easily bulked up.

 If you love fun and healthy ideas like this one and want to pack more, I’ve got all the recipes you need right here: